capsulephp/di/docs/definitions/classes.md

 Sometimes `method()` calls will not be enough; you may need more complex modification logic.
 In these cases, add a `modify()` call to the definition.
+The typical use is for modifying the obejct itself, but it can be used for any other kind of initializer logic.

 Pass a callable with this signature ...

 ```php